 5707.1 General.
-On-demand mobile fueling operations that dispense Class I, II and III liquids into the fuel tanks of motor vehicles is prohibited.
+On-demand mobile fueling operations that dispense Class I, II and III liquids into the fuel tanks of motor vehicles shall comply with Sections 5707.1 through 5707.6.36.

 Exception: Fueling from an approved portable container in cases of an emergency or for personal use.